SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

   entered her room, taken the phone apart, decided it was too old to mess with, and put it back together incompetently.

-  Is that probable attempt at bugging her phone related to my wanting a copy of an encryption paper?
+  Was that a probable attempt at bugging her phone, related to my wanting a copy of an encryption paper?
 Sure feels like it!

   So maybe in some FBI/CIA/DSA database, there's an entry about me from September 1977.